 Content Adaptive Encoding improves the video quality while significantly reducing bitrate (or filesize) depending on the content’s complexity.

 Low-complexity, low-delay Content Adaptive Encoding can help transcode VOD and Live Video.
 Different presets for different screen sizes can help achieve good quality video and bit rate savings across various display sizes.

 Content Adaptive Encoding provides stable, high-quality, low-complexity, and bandwidth-optimized solutions for VOD and live applications in E-Shopping, OTT, Gaming, EdTech, and other video streaming applications.

-Ashok Magadum is founder and CEO of Vidarka Technologies.
-He has a Masters from Manipal University and 21+ years of experience in design and development of various Video codecs to name a few MPEG-2/AVC/SVC/HEVC/Dolby Vision/Content Adaptive, Video Transcoding, Cloud Media Streaming, computer vision, ADAS, DSP, Embedded Systems and various Multimedia Technologies.
+Ashok Magadum is the Founder and CEO of Vidarka Technologies.
+He has a Master's from Manipal University and 21+ years of experience in the design and development of various Video codecs, to name a few MPEG-2/AVC/SVC/HEVC/Dolby Vision/Content Adaptive, Video Transcoding, Cloud Media Streaming, computer vision, ADAS, DSP, Embedded Systems and various Multimedia Technologies.

-He has worked for various Start-ups such as Ittiam System, Zenverge Inc, Saranyu Technologies and MNCs like NXP, Freescale and Samsung for design and development of many solutions.
+He has worked for various startups such as Ittiam System, Zenverge Inc, Saranyu Technologies, and MNCs like NXP, Freescale, and Samsung for the design and development of many solutions.

-For any queries or more details, please feel free to reach us at [email protected].
+For any queries or more details, please reach us at [email protected].